HowToKnowHub/howtoknow.se/about.md

 I am Patrik Gustafsson.

-If you want to enahnace your organisational learning, colabrative decion making or your agile way of working.
+If you want to enhance your organisational learning, colabrative decion making or your agile way of working.
 Feel free to reach out to me as we can see how i can help you.

 How To know AB
 Email:  [info@howtoknow.se](mailto:info@howtoknow.se).